Quantum deformed phantom dynamics in light of the generalized uncertainty principle: GUP-modified background dynamics

-However, the Eq.(\ref{HClassicalFree}) is still classical, though expressed in a different guise.
-To write down the dynamics due to momentum deformation owing to the Generalized Uncertainty Principle (GUP), we introduce semi-classical canonical variables $q_i$ and $P_i$ and introduce GUP in the WDW equation in our cosmological model as followed by \cite{lopez2018phase}.
+To write down the dynamics due to momentum deformation owing to GUP, we introduce the semi-classical canonical variables $q_i$ and $P_i$ and GUP in the WDW equation in our cosmological model as followed by \cite{lopez2018phase,ca1}.
+The modified commutator relation incorporating the linear and quadratic dependence of momentum \cite{bos1,al1} is